AguilarBrian/wally-challenge/README.md

 The API design will be free.
 They can use Node/Express compatible technologies/frameworks: eg. Typescript, NestJs, etc.

-#### Functionality 1: Login 30% of the challenge
+#### Functionality 1: Login.
+(30% of the challenge)

-It should develop:
-- User authentication backend, using the users collection entries as valid users.
+- [x] User authentication backend, using the users collection entries as valid users.
-- You should only be able to log in users with role=”admin” and property 'active'=true
+- [x] You should only be able to log in users with role=”admin” and property active=true
-- The password is stored in the database as a SHA256 hash
+- [x] The password is stored in the database as a SHA256 hash
-- The user can enter either with a username or with an email.
+- [x] The user can enter either with a username or with an email.
-- If the user is valid, the login endpoint must return a JWT token that will be sent in each subsequent request in the 'Authorization' header.
+- [x] If the user is valid, the login endpoint must return a JWT token that will be sent in each subsequent request in the 'Authorization' header.
-- The rest of the endpoints will have to validate that this token is valid.
+- [x] The rest of the endpoints will have to validate that this token is valid.

 #### Functionality 2: List of Products.
-40% of the challenge
+(40% of the challenge)
-- It must be developed.
-- Backend for obtaining products, using the entries of the products collection.
+- [x] Backend for obtaining products, using the entries of the products collection.
-- Extra credit for implementing search filters.
+- [x] Extra credit for implementing search filters.

 #### Functionality 3: Product registration.
-30% of the challenge
+(30% of the challenge)
-It should develop:
-- Backend for the insertion of a new product, validating that the required fields (SKU, name, images, price, currency) are present but that the optional fields (code, description) are allowed.
+- [x] Backend for the insertion of a new product, validating that the required fields (SKU, name, images, price, currency) are present but that the optional fields (code, description) are allowed.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>